Exploring Internships Abroad

 Funding an International Internship

 An internship abroad is likely to be a valuable experience, both personally and professionally, but it will require investments of time, energy, and financial resources.
-While some internships abroad may come with salaries, stipends, or other forms of support, many opportunities may be unpaid.
+While some internships abroad may come with salaries, stipends, or (in the case of UVA programs) academic credit, many opportunities may be unpaid.

 Each path to a global internship will have different associated costs.
 You are encouraged to think about how much you can personally afford to invest in an experience abroad as well as sources of funding both within UVA and beyond.
 We suggest you think of funding your global internship as a matter of “co-investment:” others may be able to offer support but you should expect that you may need to contribute as well.

 - UVA Global Internship Scholarship

 Kenza Lo- Ghent, Belgium (Summer 2019)

-These grants were generously established by the Vice-Provost of Global Affairs to support the experiences of financially needy undergraduate students at the University of Virginia who are participating in one of UVA's global internship programs or Independent International Internships.
+These grants were generously established by the Vice-Provost of Global Affairs to support the experiences of financially needy undergraduate students at the University of Virginia who are participating in one of UVA's global internship programs.

 Students may apply for support to cover the costs of participation associated with their internships abroad, including program fees, travel to and from the international internship location, tuition, and/or living expenses.

 Grantees may be awarded up to $3,000.
 The review committee operates with the dual commitments of offering support to the most financially needy applicants and to the greatest number of needy students.
 Thus, the majority of grants bestowed are partial.